 - Make sure that all guards are in their place before starting to operate a machine.

-- Always wear overcoat or apron and other safety equipment.
+- Always wear an overcoat or apron and other safety equipment.

 - The operator must not talk unnecessarily while operating the machines.